syncfusion-content/fileformat-docs/File-Formats/Presentation/SmartArt.md

 You can remove a node from the SmartArt diagram.
 The following code example demonstrates the same.

 {% highlight c# %}
-//Open a PowerPoint presentation
+//Open a PowerPoint Presentation

 IPresentation presentation = Presentation.Open("SampleDocument.pptx");

-//Get the first slide from the presentation.
+//Get the first slide from the Presentation.

 ISlide slide = presentation.Slides[0];